SeleniumHQ/docker-selenium/README.md

 # :point_right: Grid 4 is under development and is a [Release Candidate (RC)](https://en.wikipedia.org/wiki/Software_release_life_cycle#Release_candidate)
 Prereleases are happening on a regular basis to get early feedback.
-This means that all other Selenium components can be currently at a different RC or beta version (e.g. bindings on Beta 4, and Docker images on prerelease RC 1).
+This means that all other Selenium components can be currently at a different RC or beta version (e.g. bindings on RC 1, and Docker images on prerelease RC 2).

 Docker images for Grid 4 come with a handful of tags to simplify its usage, have a look at them in one of our [releases](https://github.com/SeleniumHQ/docker-selenium/releases/tag/4.0.0-rc-1-prerelease-20210823)